Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 If Both `KEMs`, and `xChaCha20Poly1305` are compromised in future, as long as `OTP batch` request was not intercepted nor logged, messages remain safe.

 All cryptographic primitives are not just stacked on top of each other, but interwined.
 Each primitive both aids each other, and acts as a fallback if one or more are broken.

+Strandlock protects confidentiality and anti-MITM in the active and passive-recording model (no endpoint compromise) by combining independent KEMs, per-message key rotation, and an OTP batch fallback.
+See the full Threat Model section (7.
+Threat Model) for exact attacker capabilities and limits.

 *`Strandlock`* is transport-agnostic.
 It can operate over any underlying protocol, including federated chat systems like *`Coldwire`* or raw `TCP` sockets.